SwatiSethee/Inflation-Forecasting-using-SARIMAX-and-NKPC-Economic-Model/README.md

 2.  *Estimate monthly inflation  by economic Modelling using the New Keynesian Phillips Curve*

 **Compare which model is a better fit to actual data using Residual Mean Squared Error as the estimator.
-We have Monthly Inflation Rate and Bank Rate data of India for 60 years spanning 1960-2020.**
+We have worked with Monthly Inflation Rate and Bank Rate data of India for 60 years spanning 1960-2020.**